ecoinfoai/eDNA_lit_miner/README.md

 - **Multi-Provider Search**: Searches PubMed and Semantic Scholar.
 - **Zotero Integration**: Automatically saves unique results to species-specific collections in Zotero.
+- **Abstract Cache**: Saves bibliographic information and abstracts to a YAML file for LLM analysis.
 - **Duplicate Removal**: Deduplicates results based on DOI or Title.
 - **Configurable**: Uses `.env` for API keys and configuration.
 - **YAML Input**: specific species, synonyms, and keywords defined in a simple YAML format.